MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-autopilot-policy.md

 2. Expand the **Apps** section by selecting it:

    The **Apps** section allows selection of up to 10 managed applications reference with the deployment.
-The applications specified here should be the critical applications that should be installed on the device before the end-user can start using the device.
+The applications specified here should be the essential applications that should be installed on the device before the end-user can start using the device.

    > [!IMPORTANT]
    >
    > The applications selected in this setting should be assigned to the device security group previously specified in the **Device group** page.
-If applicable, the applications should also be configured to install in the **System** context since it is installed during OOBE when no user is signed in.
+If applicable, the applications should also be configured to install in the **System** context since it's installed during OOBE when no user is signed in.

    1. Under **Allowed Applications**, select **Add**.
 The **Select Apps** pane opens.